VishnuKC1105/clima_android/README.md

 # Clima_android

-A pocket friendly android application created using flutter.
+A pocket friendly android application created using flutter (with simple UI).
 It basically makes a networking request to a weather API to get the the current weather information of a city entered in by the user.

 API used: OpenWeatherMap API